Warming up cold inflation: Inflation begins in a vacuum

 Here, we derive in detail the conditions presented in Sec.~\ref{sec:vac}.
 Recall that the exponential production of gauge modes during inflation arises due to a tachyonic instability in the gauge equations of motion~\cite{Anber:2009ua}.
 Let us define the gauge field operator\footnote{Throughout this appendix, we will use $A$ to refer to the RMS value of the operator $\vec{\hat A}^a$ for a single color.
 We use $A_\pm(k,t)$ to refer to the mode function at a particular momentum $k$ (again for a single color).
 Note that $A$ has dimension 1, while $A_\pm(k,t)$ has dimension $-1/2$.} $A$ in the Lorenz gauge with mode expansion \be A = \sum_{\lambda=\pm}\int \frac{d^3 \vec{k}}{(2\pi)^3}\left[A_{\lambda}(t,\vec{k})\vec{\epsilon}_{\lambda}(\vec{k})a_{\lambda}^k e^{i\vec{k}\cdot\vec{x}} + \mathrm{h.c.}\right] \ee where $A_{\pm}$ are the two helicity modes, $a_{\lambda}^k$ and $(a_{\lambda}^k)^\dagger$ are the creation/annihilation operators, and the helicity operators $\vec{\epsilon}_{\pm}(\vec{k})$ are defined such that $\vec{k}\cdot \vec{\epsilon}_{\pm}(\vec{k}) = 0$ and $\vec{k}\times \vec{\epsilon}_{\pm}(\vec{k}) = \mp i |\vec{k}| \vec{\epsilon}_{\pm}(\vec{k})$.

-We will initially neglect the expansion of the universe, nonlinear terms arising from the non-Abelian nature of the $SU(3)$ gauge fields, and backreaction on the inflaton (assumptions that will be justified \textit{post facto}), and derive the equations of motion for the modes: We focus on the $+$ polarization in the case where $\dot\phi>0$.
+We will initially neglect the expansion of the universe, nonlinear terms arising from the non-Abelian nature of the $SU(3)$ gauge fields, and backreaction on the inflaton (assumptions that will be reevaluated later), and derive the equations of motion for the modes: We focus on the $+$ polarization in the case where $\dot\phi>0$.
 It is clear from the equation of motion that modes with $k\leq k_\text{max}\equiv\frac{\alpha\dot\phi}{2\pi f}$ exhibit a tachyonic instability.
 Specifically, they grow as

 Note that $\beta$ is maximized for $k=\frac{k_\text{max}}2$.
 Thus most modes which are produced by this mechanism will be produced with momentum near $\frac{k_\text{max}}2$.
-Since we are primarily interested in subhorizon modes, we will assume $k_\text{max}\gg2H$ (which will turn out to be strictly weaker than the other conditions we derive).
+Since we are primarily interested in subhorizon modes, we will assume $k_\text{max}\gg2H$ (which will turn out to be weaker than the other conditions we derive).

-We wish to determine under what conditions the gauge modes sourced by this mechanism thermalize sufficiently rapidly to produce a thermal bath, after which the arguments of Section~\ref{sec:thermbath} apply.
-We will therefore determine the field value $A_\text{scatter}$ at which this is achieved, and ensure that this value is reached before Hubble expansion, backreaction, and nonlinear effects become relevant.
-Specifically we will define $A_\text{scatter}$ as the value at which number-changing reactions become efficient.
-We will then check the three conditions presented in Sec.~\ref{sec:vac}, however we will state them in terms of values of $A$: \begin{enumerate} \item Is $A_\text{scatter}$ reached within a Hubble time? \item Is $A_\text{scatter}\ll A_\text{NL}$, the field value at which nonlinearities become large and perturbativity breaks down? \item Is $A_\text{scatter}\ll A_\text{slow}$, the field value at which the exponential production backreacts on the inflaton's motion? \end{enumerate} We will show that all three are met across large parts of the relevant parameter space.
+We wish to determine under what conditions the energy density in gauge modes becomes sufficiently large such that if thermalization occurs when nonlinear terms take over, the resulting bath would be sufficiently hot for the arguments of Sec.~\ref{sec:thermbath} to apply.
+We will therefore determine the field value $A_\text{NL}$ at which nonlinear terms become relevant, and ensure that this value is reached before Hubble expansion and backreaction effects become relevant.
+Moreover, we will ensure that the energy density associated with $A_\text{NL}$ corresponds to a bath with $\Delta>H$.
+We will thus check the three conditions presented in Sec.~\ref{sec:vac}, however we will state them in terms of values of $A$: \begin{enumerate} \item Is $A_\text{NL}$ reached within a Hubble time? \item Is $A_\text{NL}\ll A_\text{slow}$, the field value at which the exponential production backreacts on the inflaton's motion? \item Is $\rho_R(A_\text{NL}) > \frac{\pi^2g_*}{30}(\frac H{10N_c^2\alpha^2})^4$? \end{enumerate} We will show that all three are met across large parts of the relevant parameter space.

-Henceforth, we will assume that there are no light fermions coupled to the $SU(N)$ gauge sector, as the bound we derive will then apply to both cases.
-(With light fermions, number-changing reactions can only be more efficient, hence the bounds derived below serve as conservative limits in the presence of light fermions.)